27 April to 13 August 2017

 Taking the artist duo’s work as a point of departure, the exhibition “Photographs Become Pictures.
-The Becher Class” will acquaint viewers with the radical changes in the medium of artistic photography that became manifest in the works of the Becher pupils in the eighties and above all the nineties, and investigate the art-historical impact of this development up to the very present.
-It will feature major large-scale works as well as key early endeavours by the members of what is presumably the most influential generation of German photographers in the field of fine art.
+The Becher Class” acquainted viewers with the radical changes in the medium of artistic photography that became manifest in the works of the Becher pupils in the eighties and above all the nineties, and investigated the art-historical impact of this development up to the very present.
+It featured major large-scale works as well as key early endeavours by the members of what is presumably the most influential generation of German photographers in the field of fine art.

 CURATOR Dr. Martin Engler (Head of Contemporary Art Collection, Städel Museum), Dr. Jana Baumann (Städel Museum)